shizmob/arcade-docs/sealy/boards.md

 **OS:** Windows XP Professional, likely pirated

 **Others:** RNG module, bolted on the lid of the case, wired to the serial port on the motherboard with ribbon cable.
 4pin IDE power input.
+Not presented in all games.

 **Known Games:**
 * Tens, if not more than a hundred kinds of lazy assets swapped Slots/fishing tables